Mika

 5 June 2024 – 3 November 2024

 In one of the most comprehensive exhibitions of her work to date, Museum Tinguely offers a survey of Mika Rottenberg’s diverse oeuvre.
 In surprising and playful ways, her videos reflect absurd situations shaped by the logic of capitalist production.
 With their painterly riots of colour, they address all of our senses, bridging the gap between continents and dimensions with ease and with tongue in cheek.
-As well as key video works and installations made between 2003 and 2019, the show includes her feature film Remote (2022).
-A specially made fountain sculpture in the park outside the museum will be unveiled and there are new, hybrid sculptures made of organic materials and recycled plastic.
+As well as key video works and installations made between 2003 and 2024, the show includes her feature film REMOTE (2022).
+A specially made fountain sculpture in the park outside the museum will be unveiled and there are new, hybrid sculptures made of organic materials and reclaimed plastic.
 Kinetic works, some of them interactive, complete this overview.

 Mika Rottenberg, Spaghetti Blockchain, 2019 (Filmstill)